Anu-Ra-g/Movies-API/README.md

-# beyondcc assignment

 ## Description

 This is a REST API resembling a movie database same as IMDb.
-The data about the movies is stored in a sqlite database that is already present in this repository under **/api/database/db.sqlite3**.
+The data about the movies is stored in a SQLite database that is already present in this repository under **/api/database/db.sqlite3**.
 This database is already populated with the data that was provided.
-But the code can generate a new sqlite database, on running the code if the database doesn't already exist.
-The repository also includes the SQL statments necessary to populate the database, which is present here **/sql/movie_data.sql**.
-The database schema includes *users*, *movies* and *genres* tables.
+But the code can generate a new SQLite database, on running the code if the database doesn't already exist.
+The repository also includes the SQL statements necessary to populate the database, which is present here **/sql/movie_data.sql**.
+The database schema includes *users*, *movies*, and *genres* tables.
 The venv contains the necessary packages needed to run the folder.
 The API is documented with Swagger.
-The API uses ***JWT authentication*** for user authenication.
+The API uses ***JWT authentication*** for user authentication.

 **Packages used for this project**
 - Flask